 8. Chocolate is good for expecting mothers

-Because chocolate helps reduce stress, a 2004 Finish study has linked smiling and laughing babies with the fact that their mothers were eating dark chocolate during pregnancy.
+Because chocolate helps reduce stress, a 2004 Finnish study has linked smiling and laughing babies with the fact that their mothers were eating dark chocolate during pregnancy.

 Plus, chocolate could reduce pregnancy complications such as preeclampsia (characterised by very high blood pressure) thanks to the theobromine that dynamizes the heart, dilates blood vessels and relaxes muscles.